Improving Offline RL by Blending Heuristics: Introduction

 \section{Introduction}

 Offline reinforcement learning (RL) aims to learn decision-making strategies from static logged datasets~\citep{lange2012batch,fujimoto2019off}.
-It has attracted increased interest in recent years, with the availability of large offline datasets being on the rise and online exploration required by alternative approaches such as online RL~\citep{sutton2018reinforcement} remaining expensive and risky in many real-world applications, such as robotics and healthcare.
+It has attracted increased interest in recent years, because the availability of large offline datasets are on the rise and online exploration required by alternative approaches such as online RL~\citep{sutton2018reinforcement} remains expensive and risky in many real-world applications, such as robotics and healthcare.

-Among offline RL algorithms, model-free approaches using dynamic programming with value bootstrapping have demonstrated particularly strong performance, achieving state-of-the-art (SoTA) results in offline RL benchmarks~\citep{fu2020d4rl,gulcehre2020rl}.
-The commonly used CQL~\citep{kumar2020conservative}, TD3+BC~\citep{fujimoto2021minimalist}, IQL~\citep{kostrikov2021offline}, and ATAC~\citep{cheng2022adversarially} belong to this category.
+Among offline RL algorithms, we focus on model-free approaches using dynamic programming with value bootstrapping.
+These algorithms, including the commonly used CQL~\citep{kumar2020conservative}, TD3+BC~\citep{fujimoto2021minimalist}, IQL~\citep{kostrikov2021offline}, and ATAC~\citep{cheng2022adversarially}, have demonstrated strong performance in offline RL benchmarks~\citep{fu2020d4rl,gulcehre2020rl}.
 They follow the actor-critic scheme and adopt the principle of pessimism in the face of uncertainty to optimize an agent via a performance lower bound that penalizes taking unfamiliar actions.
 Despite their strengths, existing model-free offline RL methods also have a major weakness: they do not perform \emph{consistently}.
-An algorithm that does well on one dataset may struggle on another, sometimes even underperforming behavior cloning~\citep{dulac2021challenges,sutton2018reinforcement,kumar2019stabilizing}.
+An algorithm that does well on one dataset may struggle on another, sometimes even underperforming behavior cloning (see \citet{tarasov2022corl} and Appendix~\ref{sec:ap-d4rl-std}).
 These performance fluctuations stand in the way of applying even the strongest offline RL approaches to practical problems.

-In this work, we propose \textbf{H}e\textbf{u}ristic \textbf{Bl}ending (\algo), an easy-to-implement technique to address offline RL's performance inconsistency. \algo operates \emph{in combination with} a bootstrapping-based offline RL algorithm by using heuristic value estimates to modify the rewards and discounts in the dataset that the base offline RL algorithm consumes.
+In this work, we propose \textbf{H}e\textbf{u}ristic \textbf{Bl}ending (\algo), an easy-to-implement technique to address offline RL's performance inconsistency. \algo is an ``aide'' that operates \emph{in combination with} a bootstrapping-based offline RL algorithm by using heuristic state value estimates\footnote{In this work, a heuristic is a mapping from states to $\mathbb{R}$~\citep{kolobov2012}.
+See \Cref{sec:dp-bootsrapping}.} to modify the rewards and discounts in the dataset that the base offline RL algorithm consumes.
 Effectively, this modification blends heuristic values into dynamic programming to partially replace bootstrapping.
 Relying less on bootstrapping alleviates potential issues that bootstrapping causes and helps achieve more stable performance.